-Number of Weighted-

-Securities to be Average Number of Securities

-Issued Upon Exercise Remaining Available

-Exercise of Price of for Future Issuance

-Outstanding Outstanding Under Equity

-Options, Options, Compensation Plans

-Warrants and Warrants (Excluding Securities

-Rights and Rights Reflected in Column (a))

-Plan Category (a) (b) (c)

-Equity compensation plans approved by security holders 4,310,414 \$ 30.21

-Equity compensation plans not approved by security holders

-Total 4,310,414 \$ 30.21
+Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders 4,310,414 \$ 30.21 Equity compensation plans not approved by security holders - Total 4,310,414 \$ 30.21

 In March 2017, the 2007 Plan reached the end of its ten-year term and expired.
-On April [•], 2018, upon recommendation of the Compensation Committee, our Board approved and adopted, subject to the approval of the Company's stockholders at the 2018 Annual Meeting, the 2018 Plan.
+On April 16, 2018, upon recommendation of the Compensation Committee, our Board approved and adopted, subject to the approval of the Company's stockholders at the 2018 Annual Meeting, the 2018 Plan.
 As of December 31, 2017, the Company had 5,951,055 shares that would have been available for future issuance under the 2007 Plan had it not expired.